perkinsgianni/QCCBootcamp/README.md

 # DS4A
 Data Science for All (DS4A) / Empowerment is a virtual data analytics training and jobs program, made available to qualifying students and professionals from underrepresented communities, providing new pathways to economic opportunity in the world’s fastest-growing industries.
-All participants (who are called Fellows) will receive 14 weeks of data analytics training, led by our world-class teaching staff from top universities.
+All participants (or "Fellows") will receive 14 weeks of data analytics training, led by our world-class teaching staff from top universities.
 The curriculum teaches data skills through real business cases, using actual datasets, to facilitate real-world applications.

 ## Python Mini-Project
 ### [Encryption-Decryption Machine](https://gist.github.com/perkinsgianni/2edd65f0a164d655068bf0783f013471)